Easy! You've got these choices:

 Generally the camper vans do around 8KM/L (or 18.8 mpg).
 The mini campers do roughly 17 KM/L (or 40 mpg).
 If you want to find out the most current prices for fuel in the UK check out this handy website: http://www.petrolprices.com

 Yes.
 There are different minimum hire periods for different locations, this will be made known on requesting a quote or booking.
 But generally we have a 2 day minimum hire period in the UK and Ireland.
-For most of our other depots there is a 7 day minimum hire period during the summer and less in the winter.
+For most of our other depots there is a 7 day minimum hire period.

 Not yet.
 Occasionally we sell our campers as we add to our fleet.
-Please check wickedcampers.co.uk regularly to see when our vans are for sale.
+Please check wickedcampers.co.uk or our Facebook page regularly to see when our vans are for sale.

 Just call the roadside assistance number we will provide you with on collection of your van.
 All hires include 24 hour roadside assistance in the UK and Europe (if you have booked European travel) for your peace of mind and security.